"Assessing the Evidence on Early Childhood Education/Childcare": A Systematic Review of the Best Research Evidence

 A copy of the full paper is available at the end of this page.

-The methodologically soundest (best) research over the past 20 years on the effects of participation in childcare (also called early childhood education and daycare) was assessed.
+The methodologically soundest (best) research over the past 20 years on the effects of participation in early childhood education and care was selected and assessed.

 Studies were selected using a set of strict criteria, including that they:

 - followed children from a young age (as opposed to sampling children when they have left or are due to leave to go to school), and